apache/geode/geode-site/website/README.md

     $ nanoc compile
 Run ``git status`` and you should see your changes plus any updated files under the ``${geode-project-dir}/content`` directory.

-NOTE: Whether or not you have made changes to the Apache Geode User Guide, you must now build the User Guide and move the User Guide files to the Geode website.
-For instructions, see `${geode-project-dir}/geode-book/README.md`.

 To view your changes locally, use the view command to start a local web server.
 Check the website at [http://0.0.0.0:3000](http://0.0.0.0:3000)